xtjoeywx/docker-mautic-nginx-letsencrypt/README.md

   https://github.com/evertramos/docker-compose-letsencrypt-nginx-proxy-companion<br />
   Follow his instructions to install it.<br />
-  Note: In his .env.sample file the only things I change is I uncomment '`#USE_NGINX_CONF_FILES=true` and I change the file path to here: `/home/myusername/nginx_webproxy/files`.
+  Note: In his .env.sample file the only things I change is I uncomment #USE_NGINX_CONF_FILES=true and I change the file path to here: /home/myusername/nginx_webproxy/files.
 Don't forget to rename .env.sample to .env before you run the script to install it.
 </p>
 <p>